-(1) For the purposes of Annual Validation, ERCOT is responsible for determining the Load Profile Type assignment for all Residential and Business Load factor Electronic Service Identifiers (ESI IDs).
-Transmission and/or Distribution
+(1) For the purposes of Annual Validation, ERCOT is responsible for determining the Load Profile Type assignment for all Residential and Business Load factor Electronic Service Identifiers (ESI IDs) that have a Meter Data Type assignment

-- Service Providers (TDSPs) and ERCOT shall work closely and expeditiously with each other during the Annual Validation process. - (2) When a date is listed in this Section 11.2, Annual Validation of Load Profile Type, and a year is not specified, the date shall apply to the year in which the Annual Validation is performed.
+- of Non-Interval Data Recorder (NIDR).
+Transmission and/or Distribution Service Providers (TDSPs) and ERCOT shall work closely and expeditiously with each other during the Annual Validation process. - When a date is listed in this Section 11.2 and a year is not specified, the date shall apply to the year in which the Annual Validation is performed.